 East Asian countries have practiced acupuncture for centuries, but it has only been popular in the United States since the 1970s.

 Today, more than 10 million acupuncture treatments are administered each year in the U.S – but is acupuncture covered by insurance?
 The practice is still often considered “alternative,” with some doctors wondering if acupuncture may be no more than a placebo effect.
 For that reason, there are lots of insurance policies that do not cover acupuncture.

-These treatments can help reduce stress, back pain, neck tension, and joint pain.
-However, your out-of-pocket costs can add up quickly, so you may be wondering… does Medicare cover acupuncture?
+Acupuncture is becoming increasingly popular among seniors because treatments can help reduce the effects of aging (such as stress, back pain, neck tension, and joint pain).
+However, your out-of-pocket costs can add up quickly, so you may be wondering…does Medicare cover acupuncture?